Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniCAI/3_dialogue_system.md

     * `test_drive_confirmed`: This is the state after the user has confirmed.
     * `test_drive_canceled`: User has decided, in the middle of the dialogue, to cancel their request to schedule a test drive.
 * The `process` ability contains the logic that defines the conversational flow of the dialogue system.
 It uses the data in `wlk_ctx` and assign a `next_state` which will be used by the walker in a `take` statement, as you will see in a just a little bit.
 * **New Syntax**: The code in `test_drive_state`'s ability demonstrates jac support for list and dictionary.
-To access the list and dictionary-specific functions, first cast the variable with `.l`/`.list` for list and `.d`/`.dict` for dictionaries, then proceed with `:` to access the built-in functions for list and dictioinaries.
+To access the list and dictionary-specific functions, first cast the variable with `.l`/`.list` for list and `.d`/`.dict` for dictionaries, then proceed with `:` to access the built-in functions for list and dictionaries.
 For more on jac's built-in types, refer to the relevant sections of the Jaseci Bible.
     * Specifically in this case, we are comparing the list of entities of the `entity_transition` edge with the list of entities that have been extracted by the walker and the AI model (stored in `wlk_ctx["entities]`).
 Since there can be multiple entities required and they can be extracted in arbitrary order, we are sorting and then comparing here.

 * **New Syntax**: `-[entity_transition]->.edge` shows how to access the edge variable.
 Consider `-[entity_transition]->` as a filter.
 It returns all valid nodes that are connected to the implicit `here` via an `entity_transition`.
 On its own, it will return all the qualified nodes.
 When followed by `.edge`, it will return the set of edges that are connected to the qualified nodes.